 Parent-to-parent matches are perhaps the most personal aspect of many of these networks, as these directly connect parents who share a particular situation.
 This may be as casual as an Internet chat where parents can discuss concerns, or it may be as personal as pairing a new parent with a trained parent volunteer who is familiar with dealing with a particular concern.
 These matches can serve as mentors, answering questions and providing guidance [source: P2P USA].
 Many local networks also host or provide connections to in-person support groups.
 Each of these services intends to create a community of support that specifically deals with the situations a parent faces daily.

 Local parent-to-parent networks can be an incredible resource for learning, and they can also help to provide an empathetic community that understands what you are going through.
-For more information on parent-to-parent networks, follow the links on the next page.
+For more information on parent-to-parent networks, follow the links below.

 Related HowStuffWorks Articles